iutools/iutools/doc/for-devs/test-plan.md

     - Inuktitut text for the bilingual examples (which at the moment are always in latin)
   - There is a decomp displayed (unless the specific scenario expects the word to be undecomposable)
-  - There are some translations displyayed, including some that are relevant for that specific scenario.
+  - There are some translations displayed, including some that are relevant for that specific scenario.
     - The translations are in other language than the QUERY_LANGUAGE
+    - In some cases, we expect some of the translations to come from a human-generated glossary (ex: wikipedia)
+      - In that case, the human-generated translations should come FIRST and they should be in BOLD.
   - There are some related words
-  - There are some bilingual Examples of use
+  - There are some Examples of use
+    - In cases where the translation is human-generated, there should be a line listing the sources where this translation was found
+      - ex: cf wikipedia
+    - In this section, there will almost always be a list of bilingual examples of use. _Note:_ for human-generated translations, it could be that there that no bilingual examples of use were found.
+      - Make sure that:
         - The QUERY_LANGUAGE appears on the left and the other langauge on the right
         - The names of the languages shown in the table header correspond are set accordingly.
         - Highlighting is ok on both sides
 - Click on one of the other words in the hit list
   - Check its word entry
 - Click on one of the Related words and make sure the content of